UH-AIAA/scr_bruteSensorTest/README.md

 The point of this code is to run a minial CFE (Core Flight Environment) that does the following things:

-- collect data from essential sensors
+- collect data from essential sensors (BMP, LSM, ADXL)
 - save data somewhere on disk
 - transmit data over LoRa antenna